Mythicisland/SimpleBot/README.md

 A powerful Paper plugin that allows you to connect genuine Minecraft accounts as bots directly to your server.

+## To Time only Mojang Auth Works good

 ### Development Setup

 1. **Clone** the repository